berkbavas/RaycasterEngine/README.md

 # 2D Raycaster Engine
-Traditional 2D raycaster engines run on CPU so they have a bottleneck on loading screen texture from CPU to GPU for each frame.
+Traditional 2D raycaster engines run on the CPU, so they have a bottleneck when loading screen textures from the CPU to the GPU for each frame.

-This raycaster engine is implemented using compute shaders so it does not have this bottleneck as it runs on GPU.
+This raycaster engine is implemented using compute shaders, allowing it to avoid this bottleneck since it runs on the GPU.

 Textures belong to `Wolfenstein 3D`.